Steve Kerr: College career

 Minimally recruited out of high school, Kerr played basketball at the University of Arizona from 1983 to 1988.
-In the summer of 1986, he was named to the U.S. national team that competed in the FIBA World Championship in Spain.
-It was the last American men's senior squad composed strictly of amateur players to capture a gold medal.
-He blew out his knee in the tournament, forcing him to miss the Wildcats' entire 1986–87 season.
+A guard, Kerr injured his knee playing in the 1986 FIBA World Championship, forcing him to miss the Wildcats' entire 1986–87 season.

 During pre-game warmups at arch-rival Arizona State University in 1988, Kerr was taunted by Sun Devils fans with chants that included "PLO" and "Where’s your father?"
 Though tearful, Kerr led the Wildcats to victory, scoring 20 points in the first half, making all six of his three-point attempts.
-The Arizona State athletic director Charles Harris sent a letter of apology to him a few days later.
+Arizona State athletic director Charles Harris sent a letter of apology to Kerr a few days later.
 Along with fellow All-American teammate Sean Elliott, Kerr helped the Wildcats reach the Final Four of the 1988 NCAA tournament.
-A two-time first-team All-Pac-10 selection, Kerr also set an NCAA single-season record for 3-point percentage (57.3%, 114–199) in 1987–88.
+A two-time first-team All-Pac-10 selection, he also set an NCAA single-season record for three-point percentage (57.3%, 114–199) in 1987–88.
+The NCAA introduced the three-point shot while Kerr was redshirting.
+In his only collegiate season with the three-point shot, Kerr established standards that formerly stood as Pac-12 records for nearly two decades: single-season three-point shots made (114; stood until Salim Stoudamire posted 120 in 2005), Pac-12 tournament run three-point field goal percentage (.750, min 5 made; Marcus Williams, .833, 2006).
+He led the Pac-10 in free throw shooting in 1985–86 (89.9%).

-Kerr graduated from the University of Arizona in 1988 with a Bachelor of General Studies, with emphasis on history, sociology and English.
+Kerr graduated from the University of Arizona in 1988 with a Bachelor of General Studies, with an emphasis on history, sociology, and English.
+He finished his collegiate basketball career with an average of 11.2 points per game and a 54.8% field goal percentage.

 Professional career

 Phoenix Suns (1988–1989)

-Kerr was selected by the Phoenix Suns in the second round of the 1988 NBA draft.
+Kerr was selected by the Phoenix Suns in the second round (50th overall) of the 1988 NBA draft.
+He averaged 2.1 points per game for the Suns in 26 games as a rookie.

 Cleveland Cavaliers (1989–1992)

 In 1989, Kerr was traded to the Cleveland Cavaliers for draft consideration.
-He spent over three seasons (1989–1992) there.
+In over three seasons with the Cavaliers, he set the team's franchise single-season (.507, 1989–90) and career three-point field goal percentage (.472) records.

 Orlando Magic (1992–1993)

-In 1992, Kerr was traded to the Orlando Magic for draft consideration.
+In December 1992, Kerr was traded to the Orlando Magic for draft considerations.
+He averaged 2.6 points per game during his tenure with Orlando.